SmartlyAI/Tamazight_dataset/CODE_OF_CONDUCT.md

 ## Why This Matters

-The success of the **Smartly Darija NLP Project** depends on the collaboration and contributions of a diverse and inclusive community.
+The success of the **Smartly Tamazight NLP Project** depends on the collaboration and contributions of a diverse and inclusive community.
 By adhering to this Code of Conduct, we ensure a respectful and productive environment for everyone.

 ---

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1, with adjustments to align with the specific goals and values of the **Smartly Darija NLP Project**.
+This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1, with adjustments to align with the specific goals and values of the **Smartly Tamazight NLP Project**.